valkey-io/valkey-rfc/TEMPLATE.md

 ### Dependencies (Optional)

 If there are any new dependency libraries required to support the feature.
-Existing dependencies are jemalloc, lua, etc.
+Existing dependencies are jemalloc, lua, etc. If the library needs to be vendored into the project, please add supporting reason for it.

-### Metrics (Optional)

-If there are any new metrics to be introduced to observe behavior or measure the performance of the feature.

 ### Benchmarking (Optional)

-If there are any benchmarks performed and preliminary results are available to share or a set of scenarios identified to measure the feature's performance.
+If there are any benchmarks performed and preliminary results (add the hardware/software setup) are available to share or a set of scenarios identified to measure the feature's performance.

 ### Testing (Optional)

 If there are any test scenarios planned to ensure the feature's stability and validate its behavior.

+### Observability (Optional)

+If there are any new metrics/stats to be introduced to observe behavior or measure the performance of the feature.

 ### Debug mechanism (Optional)